onearth00/RoboND-Kinematics-Project/README.md

 where G is short for gripper, T(i)_(i+1) is the transform from link i to (i+1).

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics (for the WC) and inverse Orientation Kinematics (for the end effector).
+Through the exercise, all three angles (q1 to q6 in th DH table) shall be determined.

-And here's where you can draw out and show your math for the derivation of your theta angles.

-![alt text][image2]
+The first part is to derive position of the wrist center (WC), which is dicated by q1, q2 and q3.

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

-And just for fun, another example image:
+Here is the initial configuration of the Kuka arm. the blue object is positioned at "5".
 ![alt text][image1]

+Here is after the EE reached to the desired position and grabbed the object.
+![alt text][image2]

+Here is after the EE reached the desired position for placement.
+![alt text][image3]

+Here is after the EE released the object into the bucket.
+![alt text][image4]